-After changing the transmitter channel (refer to page 17), turn on the transmitter power and rotate the power key switch to "Start" position and hold it there for up to 1 minute.
+After changing the transmitter channel (refer to page 17), turn on the transmitter power, rotate the power key switch to the "Start" position, and hold it there for up to 1 minute.
 Within this 1-minute period the receiver will search (channel 01 ~ channel 62) and lock onto the newly selected transmitter channel automatically.
-Please note that in order for the receiver to switch to auto-scanning mode, prior to changing the transmitter channel, you must first deactivate the receiver MAIN by shutting off the transmitter power or press down the emergency stop button.
-Please refer to page 33 if you do not want the receiver to auto-scan all 62 channels.
+Please note that in order for the receiver to switch to auto-scanning mode, you must first deactivate the receiver MAIN by shutting off the transmitter power or press down the emergency stop button before changing the transmitter channel.
+Please refer to page 29 if you do not want the receiver to auto-scan all 62 channels.